buriburisuri/speech-to-text-wavenet/README.md

 Second, the Paper added a mean-pooling layer after the dilated convolution layer for down-sampling.
 We extracted [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) from wav files and removed the final mean-pooling layer because the original setting was impossible to run on our TitanX GPU.

 Third, since the TIMIT dataset has phoneme labels, the Paper trained the model with two loss terms, phoneme classification and next phoneme prediction.
 We, instead, used a single CTC loss because VCTK provides sentence-level labels.
-As a result, we used only dilated conv1d layers without any dilated conv1d layers.
+As a result, we used only dilated conv1d layers without any causal conv1d layers.

-Finally, we didn't do quantitative analyses such as BLEU score and post-processing by combining a language model due to the time constraints.
+Finally, we didn't do quantitative analyses such as WER/CER/PER and post-processing by combining a language model due to the time constraints.

 The final architecture is shown in the following figure.
 <p align="center">